DylanMartin2523/cs326-final-omega/docs/final.md

 Removes post from database with id of postid.
 #### /forum-comments?id={postid}
 Returns forum post data which includes the post title and body and all comments.
+#### /feedback
+This send the data from the feedback page to the server and logs it.
+There is also a function to let us get the feedback from the server.

 ## Database
 Users Users { _id: , name: String, // Username of user pass: String, // Password of user salt: String // Salt used for password }